nguyenvukhang/kitty2/docs/pipe.rst

 You can pipe the contents of the current screen and history buffer as :file:`STDIN` to an arbitrary program using the ``pipe`` function.
-The program can be displayed in a kitty window or overlay.
+The program can be displayed in a alatty window or overlay.

-For example, the following in :file:`kitty.conf` will open the scrollback buffer in less in an overlay window, when you press :kbd:`F1`::
+For example, the following in :file:`alatty.conf` will open the scrollback buffer in less in an overlay window, when you press :kbd:`F1`::

     map f1 pipe @ansi overlay less +G -R